sorenoneill/test_repo/README.md

 10. It ain's that easy, I can tell you

 11. Add some stuff from CLI

-This line added by git user 2
+12. This line added by git user 2 ... except it wasn't actually !!

+13.